JoseAlexanderCL/MediumPost/README.md

 # Results
 With the Jupyter Notebook and the blogpost I show how relevant is to apply Exploratory Data Analysis techniques to answer common business questions.
-It also shows
+In particular I answered the next questions:
+- Does men have higher default rates compared to women?

+- The default rates are lower for customers with higher level of education?

+- The delays in payments from previous months are related to default over next menth?

+In this link you cand find the post on Medium: https://medium.com/@josealexyanez/helping-to-control-defaults-with-exploratory-data-analysis-in-python-61a9c439be01